-If the court is awarding money (e.g. relevant amounts of damages), each group member is entitled to institute enforcement proceedings on the basis of an extract from the judgment indicating the performance amount payable to them.
+If the court is awarding money (e.g. relevant amounts of damages), each group member is entitled to institute enforcement proceedings on the basis of an extract from the judgment or the judgment along with a copy of the list of group members constituting an attachment to the judgement – indicating the performance amount payable to them.

 A judgment establishing (on general principles) a right or a legal relationship is of a declaratory nature, i.e. it only confirms the existence of such a right or relationship.
 Such a judgment is not enforceable.

 Where a judgment establishing a defendant’s liability is issued (a possibility of pursuing such a demand constitutes a solution characteristic of group proceedings), the judgment shall only constitute a prejudicate in individual proceedings for awarding a group member a specific cash amount.
-It is worth emphasizing however that seeking the establishment of a defendant’s liability (on behalf of group members), the claimant (group representative) is currently, i.e. after the amendment of the Act which entered into force on 1 June 2017, obligated to indicate in the statement of claims the cash claims the pursuit of which the declaratory judgment sought for is to serve (without the need to indicate the amount of these claims).
+It is worth emphasizing however that seeking the establishment of a defendant’s liability (on behalf of group members), the claimant (group representative) is currently, i.e. after Amendment no. 1 of 2017, obligated to indicate in the statement of claims the cash claims the pursuit of which the declaratory judgment sought for is to serve (without the need to indicate the amount of these claims).
 Based on the judgment establishing defendant’s liability, in separate litigation, group members will be able to seek the award of specific cash amounts only on the grounds invoked in the statement of claims including the demand for the establishment of defendant’s liability.

 A judgment of a shaping character is of a constitutive nature, and for this reason it bears effects in the sphere of rights and obligations of group members at the very moment it becomes final and binding.
-This judgment is not enforceable.go back
+This judgment is not enforceable.